 Planning for engagement while being flexible with the process can lead to more fruitful outcomes.

-aim to balance interests and aim for positive outcomes for all partners.
+Aim for an engagement process that balances interests and aims for positive outcomes for all partners.

 Aim for equal representation on advisory councils and decision-making boards.